I'm Amanda and I’m passionate about creating a well loved and well lived in home for my family and I I'd love to help you do the same!

 Light a pretty candle or diffuse essential oils to add a cozy but fresh feeling to any space!

 The new year is an energizing time of resolutions and new beginnings.
 I keep my winter decor simple, but I like to add in pops of colour and a few new items to keep it fun.
-In the dining room, I added a little bit of pink by adding some throw pillows from my previously mentioned pillow closet!
+In the dining room, I added a little bit of colour by adding some pink throw pillows from my previously mentioned pillow closet!
 Pink is my favourite colour.
 And it’s always an appropriate addition at this time of year with Valentine’s Day on the horizon!